Classic Macaroni Salad Recipe

 In the Fridge

-Keep macaroni salad covered in the refrigerator.
-It stays good for 3–5 days.
+Keep your macaroni salad covered in the fridge and it will last for three to five days.

 Making It Ahead

-If you’re mixing more than a day ahead, hold back a little of the dressing and stir it in a few hours before serving to keep things from looking dry.
+If you’re mixing more than a day before the event, put a little of the dressing aside and stir it in a couple of hours before serving to avoid having a dry appearance.

 Why You Shouldn’t Freeze It

-Make only what you’ll eat within five days.
+Create only what you plan to consume within five days.

 Serving Cold From the Fridge

-If it’s going to sit at a cookout more than two hours, keep the bowl nested in ice or bring it out in batches from the fridge.
+If it will be sitting out at the cookout for over two hours, keep the bowl in ice or take it out in smaller portions from the fridge.

 Macaroni Salad Questions People Keep Asking